athertahir/deep-learning-time-series-forecasting/chapter_07/Lab2.md

 ```

-Running the example first prints the shape of theXandycomponents.
+Running the example first prints the shape of the `X` and `y` components.
 We can see that the
 Xcomponent has a three-dimensional structure.
 The first dimension is the number of samples,
 in this case 7.
 The second dimension is the number of time steps per sample, in this case 3, the